Playerian/Jungle-Exploration/README.md

 This project is meant to be for people who like to explore new stuffs, so contribute!

 Aims:
-1. A BIG function that randomly choose events
-2. Direction modulo function (which leads to locking outcome by different x, y, or step)
+1. Direction modulo function that do certain thing after you step in something. (which leads to locking outcome by different x, y, or step)
-3. Stuffs
+2. Stuffs

 /*
 we voyage far